 Fig. 1.
-Relationships between precise and approximate estimates of patch perimeters (A) and areas (B).
+Relationships between precise and approximate estimates of patch perimeters (A) and areas (B)

-and areas (b).
 Knowledge of the disturbance rate to which a given assemblage is subjected may greatly improve our understanding of community structure and dynamics in hard bottom environments.
-The patterns of community recovery after damage are a product of the life histories of the species available to colonize a disturbed site and the severity and frequency of the disturbing force (SOUSA, 1984a).
-Factors such as gap size and shape, time of gap formation and the heterogeneity of its internal environment, may all affect the recolonization of a given patch and contribute to the spatial and temporal variability of species distribution (SOUSA, 1984a, 1984b; FARRELI, 1989).
+The patterns of community recovery after damage are a product of the life histories of the species available to colonize a disturbed site and the severity and frequency of histories of the species available to colonize a disturbed site and the severity and frequency of the disturbing force (SOUSA, 1984a).
+Factors such as gap size and shape, time of gap formation and the heterogeneity of its internal environment, may all affect the recolonization of a given patch and contribute to the spatial and temporal variability of species distribution (SOUSA, 1984a, 1984b; FARRELL, 1989).
 Most of these parameters (e.g. patch size, perimeter and shape, which is expressed as the ratio of the major axis on the minor one) are easely calculated once the two principal axes of a given patch are known.
 Thus patch monitoring is a precise, inexpensive (although time consuming) and simple method to quantify the impact of disruptive forces on marine hard bottom assemblages.
 Moreover this information can be used to plan field experiments where artificially cleared patches of different size and shape (spanning the range of naturally formed gaps), are produced to test for the effects of these variables on patterns of patch recovery.
-Such kind of traje.
+Such kind of experiments are already in progress in Cystoseira-dominated littoral pools on the west coast of Italy.